nr072/disfigure/README.md

 you will find that
 removing some parts of the page to do get some peace for a while actually is not a bad idea.

+### Feature

+The sole feature makes it possible to select and remove predefined parts of a few particular websites:

+- Facebook options:

+  1. **Notification jewel:**
+Appears in the topbar,
+to the right of the icons for friend requests and chat messages.

+  2. **Notification card:**
+Pops up from bottom left.
+Corresponding notifications are considered seen/checked if hovered.

+  3. **Bluebar:**
+The blue topbar.

+  4. **Page background:**
+Distracting details in case of the "Chatty" preset.
+Could be page's main content!
+Use this cautiously.

+  5. **Chat tabs:**
+Opens from bottom right, with one tab per conversation.

+  6. **Sidebar:**
+Appears on the right in full-screen view
+(or if screen width is sufficient enough).
+Shows game suggestions, and online/offline friends and conversations.

+- Facebook presets:

+  - **Sneaky:**
+Combines options 1–6.

+  - **Chatty:**
+All options except 5.

+- YouTube options:

+  1. **Policy review:**
+Displayed if some update in the policy has not been checked out by the user yet.
+Appears above even the topbar.

+  2. **Top bar**

+  3. **Video and page titles:**
+Video name, date, and numbers of view, like, and dislike, etc.

+  4. **Current playlist:**
+Displayed if current video is part of a playlist.

+  5. **Video suggestions**

+  6. **Comments**

+  7. **Video details**
+Uploader name, subscribe button, and video description and other details.

+  8. **Pop-up:**
+May or may not appear,
+asking for user experience feedback, or advertising YouTube TV or YouTube Premium.

+  9. **Extra tags in `<head>`:**
+HTML tags inside `<head>` that are not visually essential for watching a video.

+  10. **Extra tags in `<body>`:**
+HTML tags inside `<body>` that are not visually essential for watching a video.

+- YouTube presets:

+  - **Cozy:**
+Combines options 1, 2, 4–8.

+  - **Sneaky:**
+Option 3.

+  - **Stingy:**
+Options 9 and 10.

+- For Google Translate,
+the pop-up about upcoming changes is directly removed.

 ### How to Use It